 Having caught it relatively early I was put on active surveillance meaning 3 monthly blood tests to monitor its progress.
 All remained pretty stable for the next few years until my PSA started to rise uncomfortably.
 At which stage my consultant said “doing nothing was not an option as you don’t want the cancer to break out of the Prostate”.

 So, 2 years ago I had a Radical Prostatectomy (removal of the Prostate) and so far so good.
 Since then, my golf handicap has come down so that was an added bonus.

-If you do nothing else this autumn make sure you get a PSA test.
+If you do nothing else in the next few weeks, make sure you get a PSA test.

 I was treated 10 years ago for Prostate Cancer.
 I had a Robotic Prostatectomy using the Da Vinci robot.
 At the time this was a new treatment and has become one of the usual treatments for Prostate Cancer.

 I had had regular PSA checks for several years because of a family history of Prostate Cancer.